rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 fn foo<T: IntoIterator>(...) { ... }
 ```

 In this context, how would we normalize the type `T::Item`?

-Without
-knowing what `T` is, we can't really do so.
-To represent this case, we
+Without knowing what `T` is, we can't really do so.
+To represent this case,
-introduce a type called a **placeholder associated type
+we introduce a type called a **placeholder associated type projection**.
+This
-projection**.
-This is written like so `(IntoIterator::Item)<T>`.
-You
+is written like so: `(IntoIterator::Item)<T>`.

-may note that it looks a lot like a regular type (e.g., `Option<T>`),
+You may note that it looks a lot like a regular type (e.g., `Option<T>`),
 except that the "name" of the type is `(IntoIterator::Item)`.
-This is
+This is not an
-not an accident: placeholder associated type projections work just like
+accident: placeholder associated type projections work just like ordinary
-ordinary types like `Vec<T>` when it comes to unification.
-That is,
+types like `Vec<T>` when it comes to unification.
+That is, they are only
-they are only considered equal if (a) they are both references to the
+considered equal if (a) they are both references to the same associated type,
-same associated type, like `IntoIterator::Item` and (b) their type
-arguments are equal.
+like `IntoIterator::Item` and (b) their type arguments are equal.

 Placeholder associated types are never written directly by the user.
 They are used internally by the trait system only, as we will see